Employee Engagement Surveys: Purpose, Benefits, and Types

 Surveys vary significantly in length, ranging from a few questions to as many as 50-60.
 Some questions may be open-ended, but generally, employees are asked to give their responses according to a five-point scale from "strongly agree" to "strongly disagree".
 Either way, getting a score or metric measuring engagement is one of the main objectives of employee engagement survey usage.

 How often should you run these surveys?
 Well, the optimal frequency really depends.
-But doing so regularly is certainly a best practice.
+But doing so regularly is certainly an employee engagement best practice.
 Some organizations conduct them on an annual or bi-annual basis, while others run surveys quarterly or even every month.

 Storing the results is also integral, as comparing them lets you identify trends, monitor engagement dynamics, and check whether the introduced changes are working.